By Guest Contributor Bogdan Radovic

 You could be playing your first walking bass lines in a matter of weeks.

 And by playing, I mean improvising!
 Cool, right.

-To help you get started in the easiest way possible, I’ve created a bass course called Walking Bass – Quick Start Guide.
+To help you get started the easiest way possible, I’ve created a bass course called Walking Bass Fundamentals.

-Over the years, thousands of students have taken this course, and all of them said the same thing repeatedly.
+Over the years, hundreds of students have taken this course, and this testimonial sums it up really well:

-To get the Walking Bass – Quick Start Guide course, click on the link below:
+To enroll in the Walking Bass Fundamentals course, click on the link below:

-I hope that learning walking bass will be as transformative as it was for me back in the days, and that this free course will help you get started.
+I hope that learning walking bass will help you unlock the fretboard and that this course will help you get started.